 Tools and operating models for various management levels

 The Secure Information Project, a joint project by the cities of Espoo and Turku, will set out to build tools to support utilisation of information and knowledge management at strategic, tactical and operational level.
 The Ministry of Finance has granted almost €700,000 in funding for the project.
 The project will be divided into four project packages to be implemented in cooperation between Turku and Espoo.
-The project will continue throughout 2022 and end in March 2023.
+The project will end in October 2023.

 The project will be based on a study on the current state of legislation, conducted in cooperation with the University of Turku.
 In order to support management and development at the strategic level, Espoo will implement as subproject a framework for utilising information safely.
 At a later stage of the project, an operating model for using information securely will be created for tactical and operational level as well as a guide, and these will be validated using selected case examples.